 Reason 07: Custom CSS

 Don’t like how Divi looks out of the box?
 Well, customize it then.
 Divi gives you plenty of places to add your own custom CSS.
 You can add it in the Theme Options panel, the Theme Customizer panel, the individual modules, the Divi Builder, or in your child theme.
 Now, you’ll need to know a thing or two about CSS (I mean, you are customizing it after all).
-You might want to to help you.
 I also created a few tutorials on how to customize the links and other stuff.
-Check out my tutorials in the links above after you buy a subscription to Elegant Themes.
+Check out my tutorials in the links above after you get a subscription to Elegant Themes.